abik11/tips-tricks/Web.md

 ```

 ## Vue
 Vue.js is a modern, practical web front-end framework that allows you to quickly build well-structured modularized applications.
-It is quite easy to learn and very powerful.
+It is quite easy to learn and very powerful when mixed with Webpack and Vuex (its state management library).
 Working with Vue.js is a real fun!

 ### Handling forms